-I think it's safe to say that most people don't look forward to giving presentations.
+Most people don't look forward to giving presentations.
 Usually, it's thrust upon them by a boss or professor.
-Even if you don't like to give presentations, you'll probably find it to be a necessary skill to grow your career or business.
+Even if you don't like to give presentations, you'll probably need them to grow your career or business.

-Luckily, you can use Microsoft PowerPoint as a tool to prepare a presentation deck that supports you.
-The PowerPoint slide deck is just a component of your presentation.
-But it's an important one that will help you drive your point to your audience.
+Luckily, you can use Microsoft PowerPoint to prepare a presentation deck that supports you.
+The PowerPoint slide deck is just one part of your presentation.
+But it's an important part that'll help you drive your point to your audience.
+Using a PowerPoint template is a major advantage.

 So, why is it important to design a professional PowerPoint presentation?
-What I've found is that when I have confidence in the look of my slide, I have confidence in the presentation itself.
+What I've found is that when I've got confidence in the look of my slide, I've got confidence in the presentation itself.
+And using PowerPoint templates builds that confidence.

-In this tutorial, I want to share some of my favorite tips for designing a professional presentation.
-You can immediately start using these simple tips to build presentations that you feel confident in.
+In this tutorial, I share some of my favorite tips for designing a professional presentation.
+Use these tips to build presentations that you feel confident in.
 Let's dive in.

 Content: The Center of All Design